-The Bonds are special obligations of the New Hampshire Health and Education Facilities Authority (the "Authority"), secured under the provisions of the Bond Indenture and the Loan Agreement described herein.
-The Bonds will be payable from loan repayments made by Dartmouth-Hitchcock Health (the "Institution") pursuant to the Loan Agreement, dated as of January 1, 2018, by and between the Institution and the Authority.
-The obligation of the Institution to make such payments is evidenced and secured by Obligation No. 41 (the "Obligation") issued pursuant to the Master Indenture (defined herein), wherein the Members of the Obligated Group, consisting of the Institution, Mary Hitchcock Memorial Hospital, Dartmouth-Hitchcock Clinic, The Cheshire Medical Center, The New London Hospital Association, Inc., Windsor Hospital Corporation and, following its expected admission as described herein, Alice Peck Day Memorial Hospital (collectively, "Obligated Group") are jointly and severally obligated to make payments on the Obligation according to the terms thereof.
-Payments on the Obligation are required to be in an amount sufficient to pay when due the principal of and premium, if any, and interest on the Bonds.
-The Bonds are secured solely by the Bond Indenture pursuant to which the Bonds are issued and payable solely from payments made under the Loan Agreement and the Obligation.
+The Bonds shall constitute the full faith and credit general obligations of the Institution secured under the provisions of the Bond Indenture described herein.
+The obligation of the Institution to pay debt service on the Bonds is evidenced and secured by Obligation No. 42 (the "Obligation") issued pursuant to the Master Indenture (defined herein), wherein the Members of the Obligated Group, consisting of the Institution, Mary Hitchcock Memorial Hospital, Dartmouth-Hitchcock Clinic, The Cheshire Medical Center, The New London Hospital Association, Inc., Windsor Hospital Corporation and, following its expected admission as described herein, Alice Peck Day Memorial Hospital (collectively, "Obligated Group") are jointly and severally obligated to make payments on the Obligation according to the terms thereof.
+Payments on such Obligation are required to be in an amount sufficient to pay when due the principal of and premium, if any, and interest on the Bonds.
+The Bonds are secured solely by the Bond Indenture pursuant to which the Bonds are issued and payable solely from payments made under the Obligation.